 Honey in Coffee: The Hows and Whys

 Are you worried about refined sugar but don’t want to give up sweetening your coffee?
 Or do you wish there were a few more vitamins and minerals in your morning brew?
-Or maybe you just want to coax different flavours from your cuppa joe?
+Or maybe you just want to coax different flavors from your cuppa joe?
 In all cases, adding honey in coffee could be the answer!

 We’ve long enjoyed this natural sweetener on toast or in tea, but how does it fare in coffee?
 Well, it turns out there are some pros and cons.
 In this article, we’ll cover the good and the bad when it comes to honey and coffee, so you can decide if you want to try it for yourself.